Which Vaccinations Should My Ferret Receive? – How Often & The Risks Of Over-vaccination

 For long periods of time, veterinarians tended to give both distemper and rabies vaccinations during the same office call.
 So when a vaccine reaction occurred, they could not tell which of the two shots caused the problem.
 However, in hindsight, it appears that rabies vaccinations caused more frequent vaccine reactions than distemper vaccinations when the distemper vaccine used was Merial/Boehringer Ingelheim’s Purevax® Ferret.
 Before Purevax® was available, I had to rely on Fervac-D® distemper vaccine to immunize ferrets against distemper.
 At that time, Fervac® ferret distemper vaccine caused more vaccine reactions in my client’s ferrets that Imrab3®.
 So things appear to have reversed – probably because Purevax®, a subunit canarypox-vectored vaccine, contains considerably less reaction-causing impurities than Fervac-D® did.

 A second problem is that given yearly, your ferret has more opportunities to develop a rabies vaccine allergy.
-We know that the number of vaccine reactions following rabies vaccination goes up as the number of rabies shots your ferret has received in its lifetime goes up. (ref) That leaves veterinarians and ferret owners in a quandary: give annual rabies vaccine boosters and comply with the laws of your state and the vaccine manufacturers or go your own way and risk having your pet put down by your health department should it ever nip a stranger or family member.
+We know that the number of vaccine reactions following rabies vaccination goes up as the number of rabies shots your ferret has received in its lifetime goes up.
+That leaves veterinarians and ferret owners in a quandary: give annual rabies vaccine boosters and comply with the laws of your state and the vaccine manufacturers or go your own way and risk having your pet put down by your health department should it ever nip a stranger or family member.
 How those situations are handled varies from country to country, state to state and municipality to municipality.
 Inquire.

 The signs of a vaccine reaction following a rabies vaccination are the same as they would be following a reaction to a distemper vaccination: hives, itching, respiratory distress, vomiting, diarrhea, internal bleeding and collapse – generally occurring within the first thirty minutes following the vaccination.

+If the antibodies are there in sufficient quantity, scientifically, the ferret does not need a booster vaccination against that disease.
+Veterinary laboratories such as Antech owned by VCA offer this service.
 Removing blood from a ferret in the quantities necessary to run the test today without sedation is not an easy task.
-I think that this is a procedure that will be more widely used when the amount of blood required becomes smaller and hopefully as authorities become more comfortable accepting the procedure as an alternative to rabies vaccination. (ref) When it comes to rabies titer today, I do not believe that finding evidence of protective rabies titer in your ferret in lieu of yearly vaccination or subsequent to a bite frees you from obeying your local laws.
+I think that this is a procedure that will be more widely used when the amount of blood required becomes smaller and hopefully as authorities become more comfortable accepting the procedure as an alternative to rabies vaccination.
+When it comes to rabies titer today, I do not believe that finding evidence of protective rabies titer in your ferret in lieu of yearly vaccination or subsequent to a bite frees you from obeying your local laws.
 Most public health departments are resistant to change and function on the basis of “better safe than sorry”.
 Few are fond of ferrets.